Is the Simplified Regime Still Efficient for You?

 Under the simplified regime, you are not taxed on your real profit.

-The system assumes your business costs are “about 25%” — even if your real costs are higher.
+For most service activities, the system assumes your business costs are 25% of your total revenue — even if your real costs are higher.

 That assumption can be fair at the start.
 It can become unfair later.